- How to search dkNET resources and additional community resources,

 - Currently, the resources searched through dkNET as "Community Resources" were pre-selected for inclusion by the NIDDK Network Steering Committee.

 - I've searched through dkNET and can't find what I'm looking for.
 What should I do?

-- Try our live chat feature using the "Leave a message" tab at the bottom of the page.
+- Use the "Report an issue" tab at the bottom of the page.
 You can also review the "Search tips" for more information.

 - What is SciCrunch?

 - SciCrunch is a community-building platform that was designed to promote data sharing in the biomedical sciences. dkNET is built using the SciCrunch platform.
 Through SciCrunch, dkNET users can access not only their community resources, but also hundreds of additional databases that have been built by others in the biomedical community.

 - What is the difference between dkNET can dkCOIN?